Synkstar/XDP-Filter-Tests/README.md

 ## XDP Filter tests
-A basic stateless xdp program that does ratelimiting, has filtering for common reflection attacks including dns and ntp reflection.
+A basic stateless xdp program that does ratelimiting and has filtering for common reflection attacks including dns and ntp reflection.
 This was something I did to mess around and thought it could be a good learning resource for someone interested in learning how to do ratelimiting etc.

 ### Compiling and installing the program